 What does it mean to be a Glaucoma Suspect?

 Your ophthalmologist may tell you that you are at risk for glaucoma if you have one or more risk factors.
 This is especially so for the risk factors that are noticed at the time of examination such as the IOP or appearance of the optic nerve.

 Does Glaucoma have symptoms?

 Most people who develop glaucoma notice no symptoms until late in the course of the disease when their vision is already seriously damaged.
-This is why it is important for all people older than 40 to get routine eye exams so that the risk factors for glaucoma can be identified early.
+This is why all people older than 40 need to get routine eye exams so that the risk factors for glaucoma can be identified early.

-Some people mistakenly think that they can feel the pressure in their eye.
-A sensation of pressure in or around the eye is common, and is seldom related to the intraocular pressure.
+Some people mistakenly think that they can feel the pressure in their eyes.
+A sensation of pressure in or around the eye is common and is seldom related to the intraocular pressure.
 Only when the pressure is very high can one feel their pressure.
-In this case their eye is usually painful, red and sensitive to lights.
+In this case, their eye is usually painful, red and sensitive to lights.
 When pressure is this high vision is usually hazy and halos are noted around lights.

 How does the doctor distinguish between someone with glaucoma and someone who just has risk factors for glaucoma?